What is Preferred Shares vs. Common Shares?

 In addition, the two sources of returns (share price and dividends) are closely interlinked, but in contrasting directions:

-- High-growth companies with significant share price upside potential are far more likely to reinvest in growth or perform share buy-backs
+- High-growth companies with significant share price upside potential are far more likely to reinvest in growth or perform share buy-backs.

-For so-called “cash cows” (i.e. mature businesses), profits are expected to remain high and steady, but the growth opportunities in the market have become scarce — hence, the company decides to distribute cash to common shareholders as opposed to re-investing it for growth.
+For so-called “cash cows” (i.e. mature businesses), profits are expected to remain high and steady, but the growth opportunities in the market have become scarce.

 Of course, there are exceptions to this rule, like Visa (NYSE: V), which is a stable market leader with high growth that issues dividends, but Visa is part of the minority, not the majority.